Faculty by Specialization

 Major areas of interest include community and urban studies, business and entrepreneurship, education, labor and work, management, organizational theory, and stratification.

 The sociology of race and ethnicity examines questions of global racial formations in reproducing social inequalities.
 Ongoing interdisciplinary and multi-method research by faculty and graduate students explores the complex effects of racism and ethnic differentiation in relation to culture and identities, gender and sexuality, education, poverty, socioeconomic mobility, health and mortality, immigration and citizenship, law, and labor.

-We examine the dominant schools of thought and investigate how and why they differ.
-In this context, we also consider the implications of the theoretical debates for the nature of social research in the discipline.
+The theory area examines the dominant schools of thought and investigate how and why they differ.
+In this context, it also considers the implications of the theoretical debates for the nature of social research in the discipline.